This page tells you about life insurance (or assurance) and cancer. There is information about

 A good way of comparing companies is to work out the total cost of premiums over the whole period and compare those figures.
 Then you can see if a company is setting impossibly high premiums because they don't want to insure you.

 Life insurance can help to protect your family in the event of your early death.
 It is a means of protecting and can be a means of saving.
-There are three basic types of life policy
+There are three basic types of life policy which you can read about below

 This is the most straightforward and cheapest form of life insurance.
 It covers you for a set amount of years.
 You can arrange cover that can be as short as 1 month.
 So it will only pay out if you die within that specific period.
 If you live to the end of the term, you will receive nothing and you won't get any of the money you've paid out back.
 If your circumstances change and you need cover for longer, you may be able to extend the policy.
 But there may be an increase in premium.
-Some policies can be converted into whole life policies or endowment policies.
+Some policies can be converted into whole life policies or endowment policies, which you can read about below.
 If you are not able to extend the term of your insurance, you can apply for another policy to cover the shortfall, or for a longer period.

 Some companies offer term insurance policies with reviewable rates rather than guaranteed rates.
 This means that they could increase the cost of your premium payments in the future, following a review of your policy.
 Although a guaranteed rate policy may cost more to start with, it may well be cheaper in the long term because the insurer cannot increase the cost of your premium payments once the policy has started.